Discover what photonics is, including real-world applications and examples, and learn what a career in photonics is like and how to get started.

-Optics is often used interchangeably with photonics, but they have distinct meanings.
-Optics is a broad branch of physics that studies the general behavior and properties of light, as well as vision and perception.
+Optics is often used interchangeably with photonics, but they have distinct meanings: optics is a broad branch of physics that studies the general behavior and properties of light, as well as vision and perception.
 Photonics is a subcategory of optics that focuses on the science and technology of photons.

 Photonics is very closely related to quantum optics.
 Quantum optics is the study of light wherein its particle, or quantum nature, is essential.
 The difference between these two disciplines is mainly technological.
-Quantum optics tend to be more theoretical.
+Quantum optics tends to be more theoretical.
 In contrast, photonics applies quantum optics concepts to discover and design practical applications.

 Photonics industries are extremely diverse because light-based technologies are highly prevalent in modern life.
 For example, photonics enabled the invention of fiber optics for internet and data transmission.
 Fiber optic lines transmit pulses of light that receptors interpret as data to share with connected devices.
-Photons act as a sort of mail carrier, transferring the information along glass fibers that are approximately 1/10 the size of a human hair.
-The following list contains a few more examples of photonics applications in everyday life.
+Photons act as a sort of mail carrier, transferring the information along glass fibers that are approximately one-tenth the size of a human hair.
+The following list contains a few more examples of photonics applications in everyday life:

 Night vision: Night vision is integral for security, surveillance, and imaging.
 It is used in image intensification processes, automobiles, and military gear.

-Brain imaging.
-In addition to diagnostics, brain imaging is vital for surgical procedures.
+Brain imaging: In addition to diagnostics, brain imaging is vital for surgical procedures.
 Light-based technologies in medical imaging include positron emission tomography (PET), functional magnetic resonance imaging (fMRI), and functional near-infrared spectroscopy (fNIRS).

-Photonic sensors.
-Photonic sensors convert light into electrical signals.
+Photonic sensors: Photonic sensors convert light into electrical signals.
 This technology is used extensively in the energy sector.
 Most commonly, solar power and the monitoring of wind, oil, and geothermal energy use photonic sensing.

 Photonic devices are components that use light to perform a variety of functions.
 Some examples include: